 • The requirements apply for both voluntary and involuntary separations from employment.

-• Such workers must be paid their full balance of unused paid sick leave at the end of the established pay period, following separation.
+• The full balance of unused paid sick leave is owed at the end of the established pay period, following separation.

 Rate of pay